berkmancenter/classifurlr/doc/classification_api.md

 The Autonomous System Number for the ISP to which the original requesting machine connected.

+This is a custom extension to the spec and begins with an underscore.

 **method**

 Request method (GET, POST, ...).